Previous dayApril 12, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-April 12, 2026 brought a magnitude 3.9 earthquake 14 km SW of Rodotópi, Greece, logged at 19:02 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+A magnitude 3.9 seismic event took place 14 km SW of Rodotópi, Greece on April 12, 2026 at 19:02 UTC.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.615°, 20.614°.
+Coordinates: 39.615°, 20.614°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12